SantiagoMdeO/3-dbs/README.md

 things i have yet to do:
 - when egtting all elements, for some reason, it doesnt return all the elements ids, i dont know why?
+- we are not gonna be able to update comments, i left the m there for the posibility of agregation pipelines